Tiger soccer teams dominate in season openers

 For the Enquirer

-The Hartselle High School varsity soccer teams opened their respective seasons with thrilling performances against Lee High School Feb.
+The Hartselle High School varsity soccer teams opened their respective seasons with performances against Lee High School Feb.
 6.

 Lady Tigers showcase strength, depth